foysal-mahmud/foysal-mahmud/README.md

 ## 💻 **About Myself**
 # 🧑🏻‍💻 Md Foysal Mahmud — Senior Software Engineer
 Passionate about solving complex problems through clean and scalable code.
-With over 4 years of experience in frontend development, I specialize in building high-quality, maintainable user interfaces for global clients in the fintech, utility and enterprise domains.
+With over 5 years of experience in frontend development, I specialize in building high-quality, maintainable user interfaces for global clients in the fintech, utility and enterprise domains.

-### ✨ Experience & Expertise:
+### ✨ Experience & Expertise

-- **5 Years of Professional Experience** in building and delivering high-quality web applications using modern technologies.
+- **5 Years of Professional Experience** in building modern, high-quality web applications with a strong focus on frontend development.
-- 🚀 _Highly skilled_ in **full-stack development** using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) with Vue.js and Next.js.
+- 🚀 Skilled in **React.js, Vue.js, Next.js, and TypeScript**, creating scalable and maintainable UIs.
+- 🧩 Experienced with **Directus CMS**, building structured custom components and integrating them seamlessly with React applications.
-- 🌐 Expertise in designing scalable front-end architectures using **Atomic Design Principles**, **BEM** and **BCD** methods.
+- 🌐 Expertise in **frontend architecture** using **Atomic Design Principles**, **BEM**, and **BCD** methodologies for reusable, well-structured code.
-- 🔧 Proficient in developing robust back-end architectures and integrating APIs for seamless data exchange.
+- 🧪 Testing expertise: **Vitest** (unit), **Cypress** (end-to-end), and **integration/snapshot testing**.
-- 🛠️ Experienced in setting up clean and maintainable codebases with tools like **ESLint**, **Prettier**, **Stylelint** and **Husky**.
+- 🛠️ Strong focus on clean and maintainable codebases, using **ESLint**, **Prettier**, **Stylelint**, and **Husky**.
-- 🐳 Basic knowledge of **Docker** and **Kubernetes** for containerization and understanding deployment pipelines.
-- 🎯 Adept at leading projects from scratch to completion, with a strong focus on scalability, maintainability and performance optimization.
-- 🤝 Proven ability to collaborate with diverse international teams to deliver exceptional software solutions in agile environments.
+- 🤝 Proven ability to collaborate with international teams (Japan & Germany) and deliver impactful frontend solutions in agile environments.

 ---